youssefmohamed/DxWand/README.md

 # DxWand Task

-#Tools used int the task
+#Tools used in the task
   1. Visual Studio 2022
   2. .net 5
   3. Entity Frame Work 5.0.15